VISA Japan finally signed on with Apple Pay

 Apple Pay Wallet has an interesting animation that shows you exactly which card brands are supported in the selected region.
-The Japan region animation shows: Suica, American Express, Mastercard and JCB.
+The Japan region animation shows: Suica, PASMO, American Express, Mastercard and JCB.
 No VISA.
 But wait, you can use JP issued VISA cards on Apple Pay with QUICPay and iD payment networks right?
-Yes but only on QUICPay and iD payment in stores, not for Apple Pay In-App and Apple Pay Web purchases.
+Yes but only for QUICPay and iD payment in stores, not for Apple Pay In-App and Apple Pay Web purchases.
+This is because a VISA JP issue card in Apple Pay is a QUICPay or iD card not a Visa card, look carefully and you’ll notice the VISA logo is missing.
 This is why Japanese issue VISA cards don’t work for Apple Pay Suica Recharge in Wallet but VISA cards issued from other countries do.

 Apple Pay Japan VISA cards are ‘backdoor’ indirect support because VISA is required to support QUICPay and iD store purchases and licensees from previous agreements.
-To date VISA has yet to sign on officially with Apple Pay in Japan even though VISA issued a comment that they ‘hope to support Apple Pay Japan soon’ when the service launched in October 2016.
+To date VISA has yet to sign on officially and directly with Apple Pay in Japan even though VISA issued a comment that they ‘hope to support Apple Pay Japan soon’ when the service launched in October 2016.
 They have been saying different versions of the same thing since.

 I have long suspected that VISA simply does not want anything to do with Apple’s support of the Global NFC standard put in place by the NFC Forum and GSMA/GCF in 2017.
 It’s not only Apple either.
 VISA refuses to support dual mode (EMV/FeliCa) Docomo iD/NFC for Android Osaifu Keitai users abroad which Mastercard, American Express and JCB do.
 VISA simply wants to bide time until NFC Pay/EMV contactless support in Japan is everywhere then simply ignore or cut the cord with FeliCa (NFC-F) all together.

 In short, it’s a marketplace power play to bypass FeliCa payment networks and grab a larger share of the cash register processing fee with payWave.
 Unfortunately this strategy backfired and has only accomplished one thing: it provided an opening for QR Code payment system players like PayPay and others.
 Way to go Visa, really smart move.